By Monsi A. Serrano

 Around 4 decades ago, the Philippines successfully embarked on the Green Revolution, a brainchild of the late former President Ferdinand E. Marcos.

-And as early as elementary school, gardening is already an integral part of the curriculum wherein children are taught to make their own “plot” which served as their own garden.
+And as early as elementary school, gardening was already an integral part of the curriculum wherein children are taught to make their own “plot” which served as their own garden.
 Back then, the camaraderie and responsibility were already taught subconsciously because you had to work with your classmates in managing your garden.
 One plot had 3-4 persons managing it from tilling, planting, watering, monitoring, and harvesting.
 In the time of harvesting, you had to divide equally whatever you had and the excess can be given to your teachers or classmates.

 However, as time goes by, and when the rapid development has overtaken the basic and practical education and practice in the school, gardening suddenly vanished in the schools.
 Perhaps, due to the advent of fast-food chains, instant food, and technology that made the life of others convenient.